UPDATE: Average price for a gallon of gas has risen 14% since election until today 1-22-21.

-When we left Texas for our mountain retreat, we paid $1.63 for a gallon of gas in Austin, Texas.
+When we left Texas for our mountain retreat on Jan 7th, we paid $1.63 for a gallon of gas in Austin, Texas.
 Gas has been cheap, dirt cheap.
 We can thank fracking and Trump for relief from Federal government regulations over the past four years.
 But cheap gas is about to end… perhaps forever.

 The “green machine” is about to take office and here go gas prices up again most likely to double like the last time Biden was in the White House with Obama’s people.